Table of Contents Show

 - More Affordable – Apartments on the lower floors tend to be the most affordable in the building.
 This can be a good compromise to make up for limited views and more noise pollution.

-- Lower Cost of Cooling – You’re going to love the summer months, which will mean lower cooling bills compared to your neighbors on the higher levels.
+- Lower Cost of Cooling – You’re going to love the summer months, which will mean lower cooling bills than your neighbors on the higher levels.

 - No Downstairs Neighbors – For those living on the ground floor or basement level (if there is one), you’ll have the advantage of no neighbors below you.
 This will allow for a lot more freedom to do the things you want to do without worrying about noise complaints.